apache/druid/docs/api-reference/automatic-compaction-api.md

 ### Get automatic compaction configuration

-Retrieves the automatic compaction configuration of a datasource.
+Retrieves the automatic compaction configuration for a datasource.

 #### URL